rsm-gh/build-deb/README.md

 CONTROL FILE
        Installed-Size
-              Specifying "Installed-Size: DEB_BUILDER_SIZE" in  the  control  file, the program will automatically calculate and insert the package size.
+              Specifying "Installed-Size: DEB_BUILDER_SIZE" in the control file au‐ tomatically calculate and fill the package size.

 OPTIONS FILE
        The options file allows to define de build arguments and to include some ad‐